Solving the Offline and Online Min-Max Problem of Non-smooth Submodular-Concave Functions: A Zeroth-Order Approach: Introduction

 A central observation we will rely on is that minimising a submodular set function (SFM) is equivalent to minimising its Lovász extension over the hypercube $[0,1]^n$ \cite{lovasz1983submodular}.
 The Lovász extension possesses several favourable analytic properties, most notably convexity and Lipschitz continuity, which make it a powerful tool for addressing optimisation problems.
 However, the Lovász extension is inherently non-smooth, meaning that standard gradient-based methods cannot be applied directly to locate its minimisers.
 As a result, algorithms for both offline SFM \cite{hamoudi2019quantum,axelrod2020near} and online SFM \cite{hazan2012online,jegelka2011online,cardoso2019differentially} typically rely on subgradients of the Lovász extension.
 In \cite{hazan2012online} it is shown that the subgradient of the Lovász extension of a submodular function can be obtained only by function evaluations and no higher order information is needed to calculate the subgradient.
 Given this non-smooth structure of Lovász extension and our setting where the objective function is possibly non-smooth with respect to the maximiser, zeroth-order optimisation methods naturally emerge as an appropriate class of techniques for solving \eqref{mainp}.
 Optimisation frameworks that rely only on the evaluations of the objective function (but not on its derivatives) are commonly called zeroth-order (ZO) or derivative-free methods \cite{audet2017introduction}.
 Multiple ZO algorithms have been developed to solve various optimisation problems.
 The authors in \cite{nesterov_random_2017}, proposed and analysed a method for minimisation problems based on ZO oracles leveraging Gaussian smoothing.
 This method has been extensively studied for minimisation problems with different classes of functions in both offline \cite{farzin2024minimisation,farzin2025minimisation} and online settings \cite{shames2019online,farzin2025minimisationsubmodular}.
 Moreover, the performance of ZO algorithms leveraging random Gaussian oracles in different continuous (non)convex-(non)concave (non)smooth conditions has been analysed previously \cite{wang2023zeroth,farzin2025minmax}.
+Besides the ZO methods, in \citep{nedic2009subgradient}, the authors considered solving non-smooth convex-concave min-max problems using a first-order primal-dual subgradient method, and they show that the averaged iterates yield an $\epsilon$-approximate saddle point in $O(\epsilon^{-2})$ iterations.